A bookshop in Berlin: the rediscovered memoir of one woman's harrowing escape from the Nazis

 APA Citation (style guide)

 Frenkel, F., Modiano, P., Maria, F., & Smee, S. (2019).
 A bookshop in Berlin: the rediscovered memoir of one woman's harrowing escape from the Nazis.
 First Atria Books hardcover edition December 2019.
-New York, NY, Atria Books, an imprint of Simon & Schuster.
+Atria Books, an imprint of Simon & Schuster.

 Chicago / Turabian - Author Date Citation (style guide)

 Françoise Frenkel et al..
 2019.
 A Bookshop in Berlin: The Rediscovered Memoir of One Woman's Harrowing Escape From the Nazis.
-New York, NY, Atria Books, an imprint of Simon & Schuster.
+Atria Books, an imprint of Simon & Schuster.

 Chicago / Turabian - Humanities Citation (style guide)

 Françoise Frenkel et al., A Bookshop in Berlin: The Rediscovered Memoir of One Woman's Harrowing Escape From the Nazis.
-New York, NY, Atria Books, an imprint of Simon & Schuster, 2019.
+Atria Books, an imprint of Simon & Schuster, 2019.

 MLA Citation (style guide)

 Frenkel, Françoise, et al. A Bookshop in Berlin: The Rediscovered Memoir of One Woman's Harrowing Escape From the Nazis.
 First Atria Books hardcover edition December 2019.
-New York, NY, Atria Books, an imprint of Simon & Schuster, 2019.
+Atria Books, an imprint of Simon & Schuster, 2019.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.